Milio90/heart-transplant-matcher/README.md

 The app allows medical professionals to:

 1. Upload an Excel file with recipient data
-2. Enter donor information
+2. Enter donor information including blood type
 3. Calculate PHM for all potential matches
-4. Rank recipients by match quality
+4. Rank recipients by blood type compatibility and match quality
-5. Generate a downloadable PDF report
+5. Generate a printable report with color-coded risk levels
 6. Keep all data local for patient privacy (no server processing)

 ## 🔬 Scientific Basis